idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/AISActiveLearning.md

 Once the interaction between the three objects is understood, the input file syntax is easy to follow.

-The `AdaptiveImportanceSamplerActiveLearning` samplers block is largely similar to [AdaptiveImportanceSampler](AdaptiveImportanceSampler.md).
+The `AISActiveLearning` samplers block is largely similar to [AdaptiveImportanceSampler](AdaptiveImportanceSampler.md).
-One difference is that the [!param](/Samplers/AdaptiveImportanceSamplerActiveLearning/flag_sample) parameter is requested to identify whether the GP prediction is good or bad.
+One difference is that the [!param](/Samplers/AISActiveLearning/flag_sample) parameter is requested to identify whether the GP prediction is good or bad.
 This dictates the next input proposal.

 !listing modules/stochastic_tools/test/tests/reporters/AISActiveLearning/ais_al.i block=Samplers